pelle/secretshare/README.md

 http://sourceforge.net/projects/secretsharejava/

-It is not available in a maven library so I include it within the jar.
+It is now available in a maven library so I have unbundled it from this jar.

 ## License